 This marked the start of Corgi’s export journey, as well as a long association with the world of luxury fashion, including partnerships with Ralph Lauren, Burberry and Thom Browne.

-By the 1980s, Corgi was successfully exporting to America and Japan, but it was also doing well at home and in 1988, was awarded a Royal Warrant by HRH the Prince of Wales; the Prince having worn the brand for many years.
+By the 1980s, Corgi was successfully exporting around the world, but it was also doing well at home and in 1988, was awarded a Royal Warrant by HRH the Prince of Wales; the Prince (now King Charles III) having worn the brand for many years.

 Today, the company is run by the fifth generation of the Jones family - siblings Chris Jones and Lisa Wood - and boasts a substantial international customer base spanning more than 30 countries across Europe, North America, South America and Asia.